 Charcot foot is a pattern of bone and joint damage that can lead to foot deformity.
 Charcot foot begins with peripheral neuropathy, a disease of the nerves in the feet.
-This most commonly occurs in people who have diabetes, but it can happen to other people as well.
 Because your nerves do not function well, you may not sense pain when you injure your foot.
 You may break bones or damage joints without knowing it.
 If you keep walking on your injured foot, fractures can heal unevenly.
 This causes foot deformity.
 With Charcot foot, minor fractures can lead to major problems if not treated early.

-Acute Charcot foot begins when repeated small fractures are not felt.
+Acute Charcot foot begins when repeated small fractures are not felt and therefore not protected.
 At first, there may be no visible signs of Charcot.
 If you keep walking on your foot, fractures become worse.
 Your foot may feel hot and appear red and swollen.

 Fractures begin to heal as Charcot foot progresses.
 But pressure from your body weight keeps bones from mending smoothly.
 Continued walking can cause new fractures.
 Your foot may still be red and swollen.

 Chronic Charcot foot is deformity resulting from poor bone healing.
 Shoes may not fit the deformed foot.
 Chafing from a poorly fitting shoe can cause ulcers (open sores).
 Ulcers may become infected.
 Severe infection may require amputation.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |